leaf-ai/studio-go-runner/examples/docker/README.md

 Minio offers a client for the file server inside the docker cluster called, [mc](https://docs.min.io/docs/minio-client-quickstart-guide.html).

-The quickstart guide details installation for Windows and Mac.
+The quickstart guide details installation for Windows, and Mac.
 For Mac [Homebrew](https://brew.sh/) is used as shown:

 ```
 brew install minio/stable/mc